 As the 21st century dawned, crushing poverty, soaring debt and ongoing political instability forced developing countries to skew their economies toward producing natural resource exports, frequently at the expense of their own people.
 As a result there exists a vast inequity in the distribution of the world's assets that is immoral and unjust.
-The world population is approximately 6 billion.
-Of that number, 5 billion live on less than \$2 a day.
-The wealth of the top 1% of households now exceeds the combined wealth of the bottom 95%.
+The world population in 2009 was approximately 6 billion.
+Of that number, 5 billion lived on less than \$2 a day.
+The wealth of the top 1% of households then exceeded the combined wealth of the bottom 95%.